-the Church of Jesus Christ of Latter- | fruit; but Mr. Truman, the Times' corthe forty years it has been in existence, bear from a shoot or cutting the sixth and especially of late years, towards year, and without any care whatever, liberalizing the religious world and in pruning, cultivating or watering, breaking down many barriers than any will live and grow for centuries.
-It is DAILY COLORADO "TRIBUNE" AND other system extant.
-There was a a very hardy, strong tree.
-In many of time, and not very long since, when the places in Southern Europe, and cheerfulness and innocent enjoyment along the coast ridges of Asia and Afriwere considered incompatible with ca, it may be seen growing, it is said, true religion.
+We must confess that we do not feel flattered at this description of the "Mormons;" but where the conclusion arrived at is so correct-that "it will be the Church of Jesus Christ of Latter- | fruit; but Mr. Truman, the Times' corday Saints, that it has done more in respondent, says that it commences to and especially of late years, towards year, and without any care whatever, liberalizing the religious world and in pruning, cultivating or watering, cheerfulness and innocent enjoyment along the coast ridges of Asia and Afriwere considered incompatible with ca, it may be seen growing, it is said, true religion.
 Man, to be religious, was about ten feet in hight along the stony required to live in a constant state of highways, in rocky canons, and in desrepression, which was very productive sert and alkali flats.
-If it grows in of hypocrisy; but of late years many of such regions, we know of nothing to the leaders of religious opinion have prevent it flourishing at Tokerville, at changed their views materially upon Harrisburg, Washington, on the Rio these points, and the example of the Virgin, St. George and on the Muddy.
-Latter-day Saints has not been without In Los Angeles country there are said its effect in bringing about this improve- to be from six to eight thousand olive ment.
+If it grows in of hypoerisy; but of late years many of such regions, we know of nothing to the leaders of religious opinion have prevent it flourishing at Tokerville, at changed their views materially upon | Harrisburg, Washington, on the Rio these points, and the example of the Virgin, St. George and on the Muddy.
+Latter-day Saints has not been without In Los Angeles country there are said its effect in bringing about this improvement.